dotta/sangria-graphql-derivation-bug/README.md

 This repository serves the purpose of investigating sangria-graphql bug https://github.com/sangria-graphql/sangria/issues/172 ("Field list is empty").

-Currently, compiling this project yields the above mentioned error "Field list is empty".
-It's unclear to me at the moment if the reason for the error is a library misuse from my side or it's indeed a reproducible for https://github.com/sangria-graphql/sangria/issues/172.
+Compiling this project yields the above mentioned error "Field list is empty".

-# Steps to reproduce the error
+## sbt

 ```sbt
 $ sbt